 Brisbane Airport leads the way for airports and aviation in sustainability, with a long history achievements and initiatives to offset our footprint and protect our natural environment.

 BAC has accelerated scope 1 and scope 2 carbon emissions targets to achieve net zero by 2025 and to achieve scope 3 emissions targets of 10% Sustainable Aviation Fuel by 2030.

 - A commitment to reducing BAC's waste to landfill to zero (excluding quarantine/sterile area waste), as well as 50% recycled water by 2030.

 Our achievements to-date provide the foundation for our commitment, as we continue to shape a world-leading, sustainable airport city.
 These include:

-- Brisbane Airport has over 285 hectares of protected biodiversity zones, which is more than 10% of the airport’s landmass.
+- In 2010 Brisbane Airport established more than 285 hectares of protected biodiversity zones, which is more than 10% of the airport’s landmass

-- The zone provides a protected habitat for the locally significant Lewin's Rail and Eastern Grass Owl.
+- Importantly, our biodiversity zone provides a protected habitat for the locally significant Lewin's Rail and Eastern Grass Owl.